Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The ADM mass and comparison with other masses

-In order to better understand the heuristics behind the definition of $\ma_{\ADM}$ below, we start by recalling why manifolds fulfilling the assumptions considered above are so natural in the context of General Relativity.
-This popular, groundbreaking physical theory is formulated in the context of Lorentzian Geometry, and specifically in a $4$-manifold $(L, \gr)$ satisfying the \emph{vacuum} Einstein Field Equations
+In order to better understand the heuristics behind the definition of the ${\ADM}$ mass below, we start by recalling why manifolds fulfilling the assumptions considered above are so natural in the context of General Relativity.
+This groundbreaking physical theory is formulated in the context of Lorentzian geometry and, specifically, in a $4$-manifold $(L, \gr)$ satisfying the \emph{vacuum} Einstein Field Equations

-where $T$ is named \emph{stress-energy} tensor and should be thought of as a datum.
-A largely accepted assumption on $\mathrm{T}$ is the \emph{dominant energy condition}, amounting simply to $\mathrm{T} (V, V) \geq 0$ for any \emph{timelike} $V$, that is $\gr(V, V) < 0$.
-Consider now a \emph{spacelike} $3$-hypersurface $(M, g)$, with $g$ induced $\gr$.
-With spacelike, it is just meant $g(X, X) > 0$ for any $X \in T_pM$, for any $p \in M$.
-We also consider the simplest case of so-called \emph{time simmetry}, consisting in the vanishing of the second fundamental form of the immersion $M \hookrightarrow L$.
-By means of the Gauss-Codazzi equations, \cref{eq:einsteneq} coupled with the dominant energy condition $\mathrm{T} \geq 0$ induces on $(M, g)$ the identity
+where $\mathrm{T}$ is called \emph{stress-energy} tensor and should be thought of as a physical datum.
+A largely accepted assumption on $\mathrm{T}$ is the \emph{dominant energy condition}, amounting simply to $\mathrm{T} (V, V) \geq 0$ for any \emph{timelike} vector $V$, that is $\gr(V, V) < 0$.
+Consider now a \emph{spacelike} $3$-hypersurface $(M, g)$, with $g$ induced by $\gr$, that is $\gr(X, X) = g(X, X) > 0$ for any $X \in T_pM$ and any $p \in M$.
+We also consider the simplest case of a \emph{time symmetric} $(M, g)$, consisting in the vanishing of the second fundamental form of the immersion $M \hookrightarrow L$.
+By means of the Gauss-Codazzi equations, \cref{eq:einsteneq}, coupled with the dominant energy condition $\mathrm{T} \geq 0$ induces on $(M, g)$ the identity